moment/luxon/docs/matrix.md

 ### Intl tokens

 Polyfilling Intl token support is a bit painful.
-This caveat applies to Edge < 18 and all the IEs.
+This limitation applies to Edge < 18 and all the IEs.
 Fortunately, you probably don't need Intl token support!

 First, if you don't have Intl at all (e.g. as in IE 10), you are in luck.
 The polyfills in the previous section will give you Intl token support too!